BrewPi/brewpi-www/docs/user/source/manual-brewpi-install/setup-users-permissions.rst

 .. code-block:: bash

-    sudo sh /home/brewpi/fixPermissions.sh
+    sudo /home/brewpi/utils/fixPermissions.sh

 Starting and stopping the python script
 ---------------------------------------
 There is a button in the web interface to start and stop the brewpi script.
 But allowing the www-data user to start python scripts would create a huge security risk.
 This is solved by running a CRON job: every minute the system checks whether the script should be running and starts it when it does.
 This way the www-data user only has to create/remove a file in the web directory.
 We will set this up after getting the BrewPi files from Git.